 What deferral means, why you should do it, and how you can make it happen

-More and more graduating high school students are deciding not to go straight into college, but to invest instead in their own personal development with a year of travel, language-learning, cultural exchange, and professional experience.
+More and more graduating high school students are deciding not to go straight from high school to college, and instead to invest in their own personal development with a year of travel, language-learning, cultural exchange, and professional experience.
 The benefits can be enormous.

 Not only are these experiences beneficial for students, but they are also beneficial for colleges.
 Students who take a gap year gain skills that help build a better college community.
 During their gap year, students become more self-motivated, self-aware, creative, adaptable, and open-minded.
-Top colleges across the country are working to help make students’ gap year experiences possible, because they know gap year students will be leaders and important members of their campus communities.
+Top colleges across the country support and encourage students taking a gap year, because they know gap year students will be leaders and important members of their campus communities.

-Almost all colleges have in place systems and policies that allow students to defer their enrollment at the college before beginning their first year.
-This process—called “deferral”—varies slightly from school to school, but it involves a few easy steps that allow you to have your space ready and waiting for you when you return from your gap year!
+Almost all colleges have in place systems and policies that allow accepted students to hold their spots at the college for a year while they take a gap year.
+This process—called “deferral”—varies slightly from school to school, but it involves a few easy steps that allow you to have your spot ready and waiting for you when you return from your gap year!

 Congratulations!
 Your request to defer was approved, and you’re free to go on the gap year of your dreams, knowing you have a spot waiting for you in the following fall!